Fireplace and Wood Stove Safety

 Chimney Inspections

 Chimney inspections are very important to determine if any maintenance or repairs are required to continue using your fireplace or wood stove safely.
 A chimney should be inspected at least once a year by a WETT Certified Chimney Technician prior to using it for the season.
-They will determine if your chimney needs to be repaired or swept of creosote.
-Creosote is a by-product of burning wood – the black residue that builds up in your chimney as you use your fireplace or wood stove.
-Too much creosote build up can result in a chimney fire, which is why it's important to have your chimney inspected annually!
+They will determine if your chimney needs to be repaired or maintained.

 More Tips for Safe Use

 Following these tips will significantly lower your risk of a fire due to a fireplace or wood stove, but still, accidents can happen.
-Don’t forget to insure your property with a Sandbox insurance policy!
+Don’t forget to insure your property in case of fire damage!
+Sandbox offers insurance for your home, condo, rental (whether you’re a tenant or a landlord), and cabin or cottage.
+So if you’re in Saskatchewan, Manitoba, or Alberta, visit an insurance broker and ask about Sandbox property insurance.